 Study Selection

-The inclusion criteria for studies were as follows: (1) original empirical studies with quantitative results, (2) written in the English language, (3) experimental paradigm uses medical diagnostic decisions, (4) confidence or certainty is measured as a dependent variable.
-We edeexclude editorials, review papers and opinion papers, though we do include dissertations.
-We do not exclude any medical subdisciplines and do not exclude papers based on publication date.
+inclusion criteria: (1) original empirical studies with quantitative results, (2) written in the English language, (3) experimental paradigm uses medical diagnostic decisions, (4) confidence or certainty is measured as a dependent variable (5) any medical discipline.

+Exclusion criteria: (1) editorials, review papers and opinion papers (dissertations were included) (2) studies from nursing or allied health professions.

 Identified articles were uploaded onto Rayyan (https://rayyan.ai/), which detects duplicate papers for manual checking and removal.

 Research Synthesis

-Papers selected for review were first categorised by their broad research methodology (e.g., patient vignettes, in situ questionnaires, etc.) and their medical population of study (e.g., medical students, general practitioners/primary care physicians/family doctors, medics etc.).
-We reviewed the experimental procedures to extract their key manipulations/independent variables.
-This included case complexity, use of a cognitive intervention and level of medical experience or knowledge of study participants.
+Papers selected for review were first categorised by their broad research methodology (e.g., patient vignettes, in situ questionnaires, etc.) and their medical population of study (e.g., medical students, general practitioners/hospital physicians etc.).
+We reviewed the experimental procedures to extract their key manipulations and independent variables (e.g., case complexity, use of a cognitive intervention, level of medical experience).
 We also extracted dependent variables as they pertain to confidence/certainty and, where relevant, recording of both diagnostic differentials and information seeking.
 Each of the paper’s key findings were summarised and then all findings were categorised under recurring themes.

 RESULTS